Have You Or a Loved One Been Injured as a Result of a Medical Mistake? Contact a New York Medical Malpractice Lawyer Today

 If the care provided by a healthcare professional falls below this standard, patients can suffer serious, life-long injuries.

-The Long Island medical malpractice lawyers at the Law Offices of Theodore A. Naima help patients pursue compensation for what they’ve been through after suffering at the hands of negligent healthcare providers.
+You’ll want the best medical malpractice lawyers Long Island to handle your case.
+Med malpractice lawyers at the Law Offices of Theodore A. Naima help patients pursue compensation for what they’ve been through after suffering at the hands of negligent healthcare providers.

 For 25 years, we’ve helped countless clients obtain meaningful compensation for their injuries, enabling them to more easily move on with their lives.